Geometrically Given Constraints in Double Helical Strand: Introduction

 \section{Introduction}

-Characterizing the mechanism of the curvature formation process of DNA strands out of sequence dependent energetics of the double helical structure is of great significance to specify the functionality of the densely packed DNA strands in gene expression and regulation.
-The energetics decided from the non-linear and non-local elasticity of the dsDNA strand\cite{Skoruppa2019,Gonzalez2019,Skoruppa2021, Liebl2021} is supposed to intertwine with the readiness to form the nucleosomal-like conformation of the DNA strand\cite{Yoo2021}, the 1.7 turn of superhelix.
-Yet, akin to many physical attributes tied to the curvature formation of superhelices, a complete framework for a precise understanding of the free energy affinity mechanisms in the superhelical formation of double-stranded DNA remains elusive.
+Characterizing the mechanism of curvature formation in DNA strands, based on sequence-dependent properties of the double helical structure, is of great significance for specifying the functionality of densely packed DNA strands in gene expression and regulation.
+The energetics decided from the nonlinear and nonlocal elasticity of the dsDNA strand\cite{Skoruppa2019,Gonzalez2019,Skoruppa2021, Liebl2021} is supposed to intertwine with the readiness to form a nucleosomal DNA with a 1.7 turn of superhelix.
+And such readiness is generally derived from the landscape determined by the free energy functional of the strand unless geometrical constraints from structural or environmental conditions limit the range of deformation.

-The interaction between the strand and proteins\cite{Tan2016,Tan2018,Kamagata2018} as the activation models of the superhelix formation process is another feature that challenges the theoretical description for the nonlocal elasticity of the strand.
-The interaction with charged proteins\cite{Tan2016,Tan2018,Kamagata2018} often presumes a strong bending of the DNA strand from the separation of the double strand as kinking\cite{Harrison2019,Vologodskii2013,Shin2015}.
-Together with sequence-dependent elasticity\cite{Kim2021,Caraglio2019,Freeman2014a} and the affinity of forming superhelix that is correlated with the persistence length of the strand\cite{Bae2021a} and the ion concentration\cite{Nash2015}, the mechanism of the curvature formation initicated from the localized deformation on the strand is required to explain the energetic aspects associated the geometrical features related to nucleosomal DNA configurations.

-In identifying the physical properties related to curvature formation that completes 1.7 turns of superhelix, the geometrical condition that is involved in the wrapping process has distinctive attributes to the free energy landscape.
-The geometrical constraints of the double helical structure related to how each base pair reacts to the curvature formation can offer the quantification of the free energy in detail based on recent nonlinear and nonlocal elastic models\cite{Skoruppa2021, Liebl2021, Gonzalez2019}.
-The result of the trial also links the possible analysis of the free energy associated with the activation of curvature formation from localized deformation to complete the nucleosomal DNA in a quantitative manner, including the effect of the anisotropic bendability caused by the proximity of the charged proteins\cite{Travers2012} or ions.
+One example of geometrically given constraints is the bend-twist coupling of any linear object, derived by the Frenet formula in differential geometry\cite{DF1, DF2, DF3}.
+The constraint provides the twist deformation induced by the curvature variables, which is the bend deformation of the object defined in the Darboux frame.
+This bend-twist coupling from differential geometry is obvious, considering a bar with any cross sectional shape exhibiting constant curvature, which induces differences in the workload between the outer and inner rims of the curved object.
+It is the twist deformation that equally distributes the deformation rate on each vertex or any point on the circumference of the cross section.